SpicyRicecaker/notes/games/vagabond.md

     - Wants to keep on travelling Musha Shugyo, the warriors pilgramage
 - Sangenin Temple
   - Men of the sword came to examine their souls
+- Rendaji Field
+  - The weight of the Yoshioka?
+- Rengeoin
+  - Designated spot of the duel
+- Nijou Castle
+  - Kyoto shoshidai to the north
+    - Itakura Katsushige

 ## Log
 Tue 12/29/2020 - Ch.
 36